Secureholio/burbsec.github.io/_pages/galway.md

 times we'll have a short presentation if someone is willing to share knowledge!
 Afterwards we may have a discussion on what was put together.

 We've moved into Galway City proper!
-Based on everyone's ability to attend we're now at Murty Rabbit's on the last Saturday of the month.
+Based on everyone's location & bus schedules we're now at Murty Rabbit's on the last Sunday of the month.
 See ya there!